-- Nonresidential and Residential Uses and Highway 101.
+- Nonresidential Uses and Highway 101.
 Nonresidential uses such as office, fitness, theater, and parking are located towards the freeway, and residential uses are located towards the interior and north of the site.
 This reflects the general desired land use principle of locating residential uses away from freeway noise and emissions.
 The nonresidential uses are located to give them more visibility from the freeway and the Shoreline Boulevard corridor. - Residential Uses.
 Residential uses are clustered towards the northern and western parts of the site, creating a more cohesive neighborhood.
 This also includes the assumption that land dedication (two 1-acre parcels) would occur for new affordable housing units, resulting in approximately 160 to 320 new affordable units. - Retail Uses.
 Retail uses are clustered together near the Pear Avenue extension on a new north/south street and around the central square/plaza.
 This makes them visible from Shoreline Boulevard and connects to the existing retail uses across Shoreline Boulevard. - Open Space.
 A total of roughly 1-1/2 to 2 acres of open space are proposed.
 These are envisioned as more urban-type plazas-smaller and more intimate than a typical Mountain View neighborhood park.
 Two key open spaces are proposed: one a smaller, approximately one-half-acre area surrounded by residential uses and an approximately one-acre central square/plaza that will be located close to theater/fitness and hotel uses to maximize pedestrian use of the spaces. - General Circulation.
 As noted earlier, the site will be broken up into smaller, more walkable blocks averaging approximately 200' to 300'.
 The site will be accessed from two entry drives on Plymouth Street.
 Pear Avenue is extended, but will have either no or limited left turns from northbound Shoreline Boulevard to discourage turning movements that would disrupt traffic flow.
 The assumption is that required TDM measures will direct the vehicle trips from the site's office land uses to the Rengstorff Avenue or San Antonio Road Gateways and to Plymouth Street, which will shift vehicles away from Shoreline Boulevard. - Parking.
 Parking is located next to the theater and Highway 101, and is accessed primarily from Plymouth Street and the "back" of the site nearest the Rengstorff Avenue Gateway.

-• Existing Property Lines.
+Existing Property Lines.
 As noted earlier, discussions between SyWest and Google on potential redevelopment of the Gateway did not result in success.
-The property owners may not agree with what the City considers the optimal location of land uses as shown in Map 4.
+While staff believes this is the optimal land use configuration, and it should be possible through land swaps or lease deals, the property owners may not agree with the land uses shown in Map 4.
 If that is the case, then redevelopment using existing property lines may be another, but less desired option, as shown below in Map 5.
+Using the existing property lines option results in less housing units (20 to 25 percent less); a less walkable urban design; larger block lengths; and less efficient buildings and parking.